 Who we are

 Daybreak is part of a movement of more than 5,000 congregations around the world known as The Wesleyan Church.
-Our collective mission is to emphasize the message of personal and social salvation from all sin, and toward this end, we teach that a victorious Christian life is possible for all believers through the experience of both forgiveness of sins and the filling of the Holy Spirit in our lives.
+Our mission is to emphasize the message of personal and social salvation from sin through Jesus Christ and that a thriving Christian life is possible for all believers through the experience of both forgiveness of sins and the filling of the Holy Spirit in our lives.

 What we believe